deciduously/hunt-the-wumpus/post.md

 $ echo 'default-target = "wasm32-unknown-unknown"' > Web.toml
 ```

 This will ensure the `cargo web` command always uses the proper target.
+The `override` command is directory-specific - to change it globally use `rustup default nightly`.
+I prefer to default to stable and only use nightly when necessary - like for the `wasm32-unknown-unknown` target.

-Make your `Cargo.toml` look like the following:
+Now make your `Cargo.toml` look like the following:

 ```toml
 [package]